hackersatcambridge/workshop-emacs/info/setup_instructions.md

 Make sure Emacs is installed, preferably version 24 or later.
-Clone or download this repository https://github.com/MaxVigdorchik/Emacs-Workshop which contains some example files to mess with.
+Clone or download this repository https://github.com/hackersatcambridge/workshop-emacs which contains some example files to mess with in the examples folder.